 What are steroid injections?

-Steroid injections are an injection of cortisone given to provide relief from pain, swelling and inflammation A steroid injection can be injected into or around a joint, tendon, ligament or used for clinical diagnostic purposes.
+Steroid injections are widely used in Podiatric medicine to treat a wide range of musculoskeletal disorders.
+The most commonly used steroid is methylprednisilone and the purpose of steroid injections is to relieve pain, swelling and inflammation.
+A steroid injection can be injected into or around a joint, tendon, ligament or used for clinical diagnostic purposes.

 The steroid is injected with local anesthetic into the affected area to reduce inflammation, pain and discomfort.
 Cortisone is injection into the affected joint along with a small amount of local anesthetic to reduce any discomfort.
 The effects of the injection work progressively over a 6-week period although you may feel relief sooner.
 The effectiveness of an injection would depend on which structures within the foot are being targeted.
 Your podiatrist will discuss the expected outcome of your injection.